Market infrastructure - South Korea

 Central bank - the Bank of Korea (BOK)

 The BOK was established on 12 June 1950 under the Bank of Korea Act.
 Its main purpose is the pursuit of price stability.
 In addition, it performs the typical functions of a central bank: issuing bank notes and coins, formulating and implementing monetary and credit policy, serving as the bankers’ bank and as the government’s bank.
 The BOK also operates the payment and settlement systems, manages the foreign exchange reserves and exercises certain bank supervisory functions.

-The securities market in Korea is supervised by the MOSF and the FSS.
+The securities market in Korea is supervised by the MOEF and the FSS.

-The MOSF controls and directs the Korean securities market by setting overall policy.
+The MOEF controls and directs the Korean securities market by setting overall policy.
 It is primarily responsible for the interpretation of securities laws and authorisation and revocation of licences for financial institutions.

 Financial Services Commission (FSC)

 The FSC, established in 1999, is responsible for the implementation and amendment of supervisory rules and the inspection and examination of financial institutions.
 The FSC is a consolidated regulator for the securities, banking and insurance industries.
 Although nominally under the jurisdiction of the Prime Minister, the FSC performs its duties independently of the Prime Minister and other government departments.